alexliuhust/PersonalProjectMT/README.md

 If the action receives `InvalidLoginResponse`, it will update the errors in the Redux store and render them back to the Login Page.

 ## Authorization — Update a business
-![Alt text](/images/Autorization.png?raw=true "Authorization — Update a business")
+![Alt text](/images/Autorization.png?raw=true "Authorization — Update a business") When the `updateBusiness` action sends the request to the back-end, the JWT will be brought with the request (in the request headers).
+After that, in the back-end, the `OncePerRequestFilter` will first extract the JWT and try to validate it by calling the method `validateToken(jwt)` from the `tokenProvider`.

+If the extraction or the validation fails, the filter will intercept this request and redirect to the login page.
+Some of the typical reasons for this scenario could be that the JWT expired, or that someone tries to send this request using other tools like Postman without logging in.

+If the above operation succeeds and the filters following that also succeed, the *Controller* will extract the username from the `principal` and pass the to-be-updated business object together with that username to the *Service*.

+Now, it's time for the identity comparison.
+The *Service* will find the target business according to the business identifier provided by the request body.
+Every business object has a leader, which represents the username of the owner.
+Then, the `Service` will compare the leader's name and the username the *Controller* just passed in.
+If the two names match, i.e. the current user is the owner of the target business, the rest of the normal work (data manipulation) follows that.
+If they don't match, i.e. someone tries to access another one's data, then the `Service` will refuse that request and post the exceptions/prompts to the front-end.